andrew-pineiro/TodoGenie/README.md

 ## Setup

-Move all files in repository to any of the `$env:PSModulePath` directories under the name `PSIssueCreator`.
-Once you reload powershell, you can type `Get-Module PSIssueCreator` to pull in the command `Invoke-IssueCreator`.
-This command needs to be run in a directory that contains a `.git` folder.
+Run the `build.ps1` file in the root directory.
+Once you reload powershell, you can type `Get-Module TodoGenie` to pull in the command `Invoke-Genie` or `igen`.
+This command needs to be run in a directory that contains a `.git` folder or specify that directory as an argument.

 ## Contributors
 * Andrew Pineiro